cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   - commitment_list =
      [(i, hiding_nonce_commitment_i, binding_nonce_commitment_i), ...], a list
-    of commitments issued by each signer, where each element in the list indicates the signer identifier Scalar i and their two commitment Element values (hiding_nonce_commitment_i, binding_nonce_commitment_i).
+    of commitments issued by each signer, where each element in the list indicates the signer Identifier and their two commitment Element values (hiding_nonce_commitment_i, binding_nonce_commitment_i).
 This list MUST be
-    sorted in ascending order by signer identifier.
+    sorted in ascending order by signer Identifier.
   - binding_factor_list = [(i, binding_factor), ...],
-    a list of (identifier, Scalar) tuples representing the binding factor Scalar for the given identifier.
-This list MUST be sorted in ascending order by identifier.
+    a list of (Identifier, Scalar) tuples representing the binding factor Scalar for the given Identifier.
+This list MUST be sorted in ascending order by Identifier.

   Outputs: An Element in G representing the group commitment